proycon/LaMachine/README.md

 3. Bootstrap the virtual environment by calling: ``/path/to/LaMachine/virtualenv-bootstrap.sh``

-Note that you will always have to activate your virtual environment with ``. lamachine/bin/activate`` if you open a new terminal
+Note that you will always have to activate your virtual environment with ``. lamachine/bin/activate`` (don't forget the dot!) if you open a new terminal.
+This requires you use bash or zsh.

 Tested to work on:
+* Arch Linux
+* Fedora Core 21
+* Mac OS X Yosemite
 * Ubuntu 14.04 LTS - Trusty Tahr
 * Ubuntu 12.04 LTS - Precise Pangolin
-* Fedora Core 21
-* Arch Linux
-* Mac OS X Yosemite

 Updating